 But this eagerness to leverage its benefits can quickly turn an RPA implementation into a big challenge as projects are approved and kicked-off without proper analysis, risk evaluation or even without the IT department being involved.

-Policies for Security, Audit, Infrastructure, and Implementation are defined as part of the Governance Plan and describe what are the roles and responsibilities involved in the automation process as well as the methods, standards and guides to follow.
+Policies for Security, Audit, Infrastructure, and Implementation are defined as part of the Governance framework and describe what are the roles and responsibilities involved in the automation process as well as the methods, standards and guides to follow.

 Robots have access to passwords and system credentials that were previously only available to users.
 They also have access to sensitive private and financial information.
 The correct way to protect your organization from unauthorized use of that information is to make sure automated processes comply with your security standards.

 RPA software can be installed on different servers and configurations but only your IT department can select an architecture for the organizations that satisfies your performance, security and escalation needs.
-An RPA Governance Plan makes sure automation projects comply with the defined architecture.
+An RPA Governance framework makes sure automation projects comply with the defined architecture.

 Transactions entered by robotic processes need to generate the audit logs required by your compliance team so that any operation can be traced to the source to understand the root cause of any issues.